therandomstickman/falastin-os/README.md

 A buggy OS written in C and x86 assembly.

 **Disclamer**: most code here is written by AI, I don't know assembly or C, only Python at an intermediate level.
+(and a good 10% of the files here do nothing)

 ## Features